 But the huge advances in robotics over recent years have seen harvesting technology improve exponentially.
 The multi-disciplinary skill required to build ‘intelligent’ harvesting machines with complex moving parts has finally come together, including:

-And, at last, thanks to tireless R&D and huge levels of investment the technology is being commercialised.
+And, at last, thanks to tireless R&D and huge levels of investment in precision agriculture tech, the robots are finally being commercialised.

 How agribot R&D is bearing fruit around the world

-The wheeled, robot-armed berry pickers patrol the rows of plants in covered tunnels to harvest fruit at the optimum time:
+The wheeled berry pickers, with robotic arms, patrol the rows of plants in covered tunnels to harvest fruit at the optimum time:

 Each time a ripe strawberry is identified, a silicone robotic hand with a suction cup in the middle moves in, grabs the strawberry, and then uses three fingers to twist it away from the stem and place it in a bin.
 Advanced Farm designed nearly 50 versions before deciding on the current design of its picking system.